 What makes a stay at Abbotsford Hope Scott Wing unique?

-Guests can relax in a unique combination of the personal and the historical with the house still retaining many of its original features, as well as Scott family belongings, including original artworks and furniture.
+Guests can relax in a combination of the personal and the historical with the house still retaining many of its original features, as well as Scott family belongings, including original artworks and furniture.

 Free admission into the historic house is included in the rental of the Wing (March until December), including a free audio tour where guests can learn more about Scott's life and work.